Teach children about sound and rhythm with these fun homemade egg shakers!

 DIY Egg Shakers

 These simple DIY egg shakers were easy to put together!
-We filled half of them with poly pellets.
+We filled half of them with poly pellets (like I use to make weighted blankets).
 Then I decided to make things a little more interesting, so we used colored rice, quinoa, pinto beans, and black beans to fill the remaining eggs.
 I sealed the eggs shut with electrical tape – it’s hard for little fingers to peel off and stretchy enough that it only bunches a tiny bit at the narrow end of each egg.
 And it gives each egg a “fancy” black stripe.
 Duct tape also works well.

 All three kids enjoy playing with them: